F1veStar3/DeepRead/Readme.md

 # DeepRead

-This project is a simple DeepRead application using OpenCV and PyTorch.
-Users can draw letters on a virtual canvas, and the model predicts the drawn letter in real-time.
+DeepRead is a neural network for handwriting recognition built on NLP and OpenCV.
+Using PyTorch, the model analyses the letters drawn by the user on a virtual canvas and instantly predicts them.

 ## Installation and Setup